 This article describes a simple fix to an issue (well… One or many possible issues), where git fails to pull anything from remote, throwing instead an error somewhat like this: fatal: no such branch: ‘master’ Bah.
 This stops you from pulling any new changes from remote, and likewise, it will stop you from pushing your new stuff out there.
 Always something going wrong with git, right?
 But what is the…Continue reading Visual Studio Code fails when running “git pull” for a new project

 This post describes how you can modify your SPFx webparts to make them compatible with usage in Microsoft Teams.
 I’m also showing some basic ideas of what you can do in the code to make the integration more useful!
 Why would we do this?
 Who wouldn’t want to just develop once and then run their code everywhere?
 Now with SPFx (SharePoint Framework), 1.8 being out (and 1.9 being out for…Continue reading How to Teamsify an SPFx solution?

-Instead of being stuck on whatever version your SPFx project was originally created with, it’s possible and sometimes required to upgrade it afterwards to gain access to newer functionalities like integration with Microsoft Teams.
-This process, to me, is comparable to updating the .NET Framework version in your classic web application projects – while it’s sometimes a matter of simple configuration change and a rebuild, most of the time there’s a bunch of steps included and not all of them might be obvious or anywhere…Continue reading How to update SharePoint Framework for an SPFx webpart?
+Instead of being stuck on whatever version your SPFx project was originally created with, it’s possible and sometimes required to upgrade it afterward to gain access to newer functionalities like integration with Microsoft Teams.
+This process, to me, is comparable to updating the .NET Framework version in your classic web application projects – while it’s sometimes a matter of simple configuration change and a rebuild, most of the time there…Continue reading How to update SharePoint Framework for an SPFx webpart?